AfonsoCunha22/MLOpsProject/MLOpsProject/reports/end_report/README.md

 > Answer:

-We used Snicki's MLOps cookiecutter template to structure our project.
+---We used Snicki's MLOps cookiecutter template to structure our project.
 This template provided a clear and organized structure with folders such as src, configs, data, docs, models, and tests, which we filled based on our project requirements.
 We also included important files like pyproject.toml to handle dependencies and configurations efficiently.
 The template's standardized layout made it easy to organize code, ensure maintainability, and collaborate effectively.
 Additionally, we added a .dvc folder for data version control and an onnx_deployment folder to create, test, and deploy APIs for ONNX models.
-This approach kept our project well-structured and tailored to our needs.
+This approach kept our project well-structured and tailored to our needs.---

 ### Question 6